Dominique chickens are the ideal dual-purpose chicken. Many chicken owners like to raise this unique chicken breed.

 This is the conventional American breed of chicken known to be brought by the settlers in the eastern USA since the 1750s.
 They are thought to be brought by a pilgrimage to the USA; therefore, they are also known as Pilgrim fowl.

 Dominique was first seen in the United States, especially in the northeast around Boston.
-After the Plymouth Rock breed, it was developed from Dominique’s in 1870.
+After the Plymouth Rock breed was developed from Dominique’s in 1870.

-The first timeline of decline was in the 1920s, where it survived its first depression during the first World War.
-Many people kept this chicken because it is hardy and saves money.
+The first timeline of decline was in the 1920s when it survived its first depression during the First World War.
+Many people keep this chicken because it is hardy and saves money.

-The Dominique chicken crisis happened second time because of the industrial revolution.
-This revolution, made the poultry industry more industrial and mechanical.
+The Dominique chicken crisis happened a second time because of the Industrial Revolution.
+This revolution made the poultry industry more industrial and mechanical.

 The American Livestock Breed Conservancy considered this Dominique chicken to be in critical condition in the 1970s, with fewer than 500 birds in North America.

-Due to revival interest in them, they have made a comeback and are now listed on the watch list, indicating the lesser danger of extinction.
+Due to their revival of interest, they have returned and are now listed on the watch list, indicating the lesser danger of extinction.

-Even though it’s not known the exact origin of the bird, the chicken breed is indispensable to the early settlers as it was a hardy little bird that forged its existence.
+Even though the bird’s exact origin is unknown, the chicken breed is indispensable to the early settlers as it was a hardy little bird that forged its existence.

 Many rumors about Dominique chicken come from the story of a French colony called Saint Dominique, now called Haiti, and it seems like the name Dominique came from this story.